 The resource will be free.
 The advantage of this to you is that you should not have difficulty acquiring reproduction rights for any image you may wish to reproduce in your article—a fact that will be particularly important for those of you who wish to discuss works of art.
-A good example from RaVoN is an article by Joseph Viscomi on Blake that we published a few years back—with 36 illustrations:
+Have a look, for example, at the two articles by Joseph Viscomi on William Blake that are published in BRANCH with multiple illustrations.

 As for resolution, I would suggest 300KB but 150KB is just fine (that’s the resolution for Joseph Viscomi’s images) and 75KB would work as well since that is the resolution of a computer screen.
 JPEG is the easiest file format.
 If a copyright owner is concerned about download of the image from the BRANCH site, offering to present the image in a smaller version at a lower resolution should get around the issue.